 It’s easy to feel isolated and alone when you’re depressed.
 One of the best things about college is having a community full of other students in the same situation as you!

 Set up an online study group with your friends or classmates if possible.
-Encourage each other and cheer one another on; it can be nice to have someone to talk to who understands what you’re going through.
+Encourage and cheer one another on; it can be nice to have someone to talk to who understands what you’re going through.